 Read more about setting up Google Photos.

-Here is how to turn off Backup and Sync on iOS:
+Here is how to turn off Backup and Sync for iCloud on iPhone:

 - Tap Settings then tap the Photos app

 - Turn off iCloud Photos library and My Photos Stream

 Whether you are using Google Photos or Photos on iOS, they are both set to backup & sync mode which means that if you delete photos from your phone, they will also be deleted from your cloud storage.